sooglejay/FirstJs/README.md

 # FirstJs
-This is a expressjs project for learning
+This is an Express.js project for learning